619 84 14 05Español language selection flagEspañolDeutsch language selection flagDeutschItaliano language selection flagItalianoGet a quote

 Ecoinnova team

-Full-renovation and interior-design studio in Gran Canaria.
-11 years managing projects with one goal: no renovation should ever scare the client.
+Full-renovation and interior-design studio in Gran Canaria, managing projects since 2014 with one goal: no renovation should ever scare the client.

 Frequently asked questions